AlMrvn/arxivlens/README.md

 Options:
-  -a, --author <AUTHOR>                        Name of the author to look -c, --category <CATEGORY>                    Category to look [default: quant-ph] -s, --summary-highlight <SUMMARY_HIGHLIGHT>  String to highlight in the summaries -h, --help                                   Print help -V, --version                                Print version
+  -a, --author <AUTHOR>                        Name of the author to look -c, --category <CATEGORY>                    Category to look [default: quant-ph] -h, --help                                   Print help -V, --version                                Print version
 ```